 I have discussed how human beings assume and how we develop our diverse belief systems.
 Whether we are countries or cultures we have so many religions, so many ways to discriminate, and we seem to have an endless list of right and wrongs that are unique to our different cultures and countries.
 Ultimately, if we allow ourselves to distance each other over our diverse beliefs and our territorial disputes we will continue to find conflict.
 In a world where we are all affecting each other more and more it is urgent that we are able to work beyond our differences.
 If we do find technologies with destructive side effects that are accessible to all, conflict will lead to unforeseen significant consequences and there may be no way to turn back the clock.
 Our leaders need to understand that the countries of the world must work together.
 We must show more tolerance over our differences so that we might move forward into the future safely.

 I do not know all the solutions but I do know the world has changed and our playing ground has changed.
 Unlike the past, it is becoming riskier to engage in conflicts given the new more destructive technologies we have available to us today.
 I feel it is fair to conclude that the different cultures and countries of the world must make a greater effort than ever to minimize conflicts and find ways to work together.
 Rather than wait for more serious consequences from the side effects of our technologies we should prepare now by learning to work together for our common interest - the preservation of Life and Earth.

-Our conflicts are not much different than two worlds colliding.
-The difference though between conflicts between ourselves, and planets colliding, is that we ALWAYS have the choice to take one another from the path of collision.
+Our conflicts are not much different than that of two worlds colliding.
+The difference though is that we ALWAYS have the choice to take one another from the path of collision.